51Degrees/documentation/src/devicedetection/features/useragentclienthints/javascript.md

 to your server.

-In either case, you need to ensure the `JavascriptGetHighEntropyValues` property is included in the results. (all properties are included by default for on-premise)
+In either case, you need to ensure the `JavascriptGetHighEntropyValues` property is included in the results (all properties are included by default for on-premise).

 @anchor UACH_Javascript_Integrated
 [#](@ref UACH_Javascript_Integrated)